 Comprehensive Changes to Campaign Advertising Disclaimers (AB 249 (Mullin) - Chapter 546, Statutes of 2017)

 This bill makes comprehensive amendments and adds new requirements to advertising disclaimers for all advertising formats.
-Generally ballot measure committees and indpendent expenditures will have to list their top donors in accordance with formatting and other criteria listed in the bill.
+Generally ballot measure committees and independent expenditure committees will have to list their top donors in accordance with formatting and other criteria listed in the bill.
 The FPPC will be releasing additional information about AB 249's requirements.
 A preliminary chart comparing current law to AB 249 has been added to the FPPC's Learn - Campaign Advertising page.

 Removing Paper Original and Copy of Campaign Statement (AB 895 (Quirk) - Chapter 111, Statutes of 2017)

 This bill is not operative until the Secretary of State certifies an online filing and disclosure system.
-This bill removes the requirement to file paper a original and copy in addition to online filing for candidates and controlled committees for state office, statewide ballot measure, and state general purpose committees.
+This bill removes the requirement to file a paper original and copy in addition to online filing for candidates and controlled committees for state office, statewide ballot measures, and state general purpose committees.

 Slate Mailer Disclaimers Public Safety Organizations (SB 226 (Hertzberg) - Chapter 855, Statutes of 2017)

-If a slate mailer organization or other mass mailing identifies itself as representing public safety professions, as defined, then the slate mailer or mass mailing must disclose additional information in a format and under other specifications, as described in law.
+If a slate mailer organization or other sender of a mass mailing identifies itself as representing public safety personnel, as defined, then the slate mailer or mass mailing must disclose additional information in a format and under other specifications, as described in the law.

 City of Sacramento Campaign Finance Ordinance (SB 267 (Pan) - Chapter 622, Statutes of 2017)